openhab/org.openhab.binding.zwave/doc/zwaveme/wallcs_0_0.md

 ### Parameter 11: Action on group A

 Action on group A
-This parameter defines the command to be sent to devices of control group A when the related button is pressed The following option values may be configured -:
+<p&gtThis parameter defines the command to be sent to devices of control group A when the related button is pressed</p&gt
+The following option values may be configured -:

 | Value  | Description |